N3xus8/Sandpile-GO/README.md

 ### **What the program does:**

-*If all tiles have less that 4 grains of sand the sandpile is stable*
+*If all tiles have less that 4 grains of sand the sandpile is stable.*

 *If at least one vertex is unstable.*